One Method to Solve all Stock Problems on LeetCode

 0 <= prices[i] <= 104

-The problem specifically emphasizes that you can sell on the same day, but I think this condition is redundant.
-If you buy and sell on the same day, the profit is obviously 0, which is the same as not making any transaction at all.
-The key feature of this problem is that it does not limit the total number of transactions k
+The problem specifically emphasizes that you can sell on the same day, but I think this condition is purely redundant.
+If you buy and sell on the same day, the profit is obviously 0, which is the same as not making a transaction at all.
+The characteristic of this problem is that there is no limit on the total number of transactions k

 If k